cloudflare/cloudflare-docs/products/web3/src/content/ethereum-gateway/getting-started.md

 # Getting started

-Cloudflare's Ethereum Gateway is part of the wider Distributed Web Gateway offering, specifically providing access to the Ethereum network.
+Cloudflare's Ethereum Gateway is part of the wider Web3 Gateway offering, specifically providing access to the Ethereum network.
 In particular, users can read all information that has been agreed upon by the consensus of existing nodes in the network.
 In addition, they can write their own